tekakutli/anime_translation/README.md

 Usage: ./translate.sh [ options ] input_file

 Options:
-    -h           Show this help and exit
+    -h          Show this help and exit.
-    -o outfile   Write output video to outfile
+    -o outfile  Write output video to outfile.
     -s value    Synchronise subtitles using the provided model, or don't synchronise if value is off.
                   (off, tiny, base, small (default), medium, large) -m value    Specify the model to use when extracting subtitles from the raw audio.
                   (tiny, base, small, medium, large (default))
-    -t dir       Generate intermediary files in dir and do not delete dir once work is done -w dir       Specify the location of the whisper.cpp clone to use.
+    -t dir      Generate intermediary files in dir and do not delete dir once work is done.
+    -w dir      Specify the location of the whisper.cpp clone to use.
+    -p num      Specify the number of processors to use (splits audio into separate chunks processed in parallel, default 1).
+    -t num      Specify the number of threads to use on each processor (default 4).
 ```

 ## Manual translation & extra features